CoboGlobal/cobo-waas2-java-sdk/docs/TokenizationApi.md

 # **updateTokenizationAllowlistActivation**
 > TokenizationOperationResponse updateTokenizationAllowlistActivation(tokenId, tokenizationAllowlistActivationRequest)

-Update allowlist activation
+Activate or deactivate the allowlist

-This operation updates the allowlist activation setting of the token contract.
+This operation activates or deactivates the allowlist.

 ### Example
 ```java